Murano island

 The museum shop offers a curated selection of glass gifts, jewelry and art books.

-You get to appreciate the artistry and decorative applications of this captivating material in the world’s largest historical collection of Murano glass.
+- See the world's largest historical collection of Murano glass.

 Explore the museum's collections on Google Arts & Culture, from the comfort of your current location.